 The following upgrades have been funded to increase the road network capacity and improve traffic flow to accommodate predicted traffic volumes on Waterford-Tamborine Road.
 The Queensland Government has indicated it will assess the impact on traffic flow from the current intersection upgrades before any additional works are committed.

-- upgrading four intersections on Waterford-Tamborine Rd between Anzac Avenue and Hotz Road, Logan Village
+• upgrading four intersections on Waterford-Tamborine Rd between Anzac Ave and Hotz Rd, Logan Village

-- signalising the intersection of North St, Quinzeh Creek and Waterford-Tamborine Rd
+• signalising the intersection of North St, Quinzeh Creek Rd and Waterford-Tamborine Rd